Ryan Tannehill Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Season Stats

-- Tannehill has thrown for 3,734 yards (219.6 ypg) to lead Tennessee, completing 67.2% of his passes and collecting 21 touchdown passes and 14 interceptions this season.

-- He has added 270 rushing yards (15.9 ypg) on 55 carries while scoring seven touchdowns on the ground.
+- He's also carried the ball 55 times for 270 yards and seven touchdowns, averaging 15.9 yards per game.

-- The Titans have thrown the football in 49.3% of their plays from scrimmage this year while running the ball 50.7% of the time.
+- The Titans have thrown the ball in 49.3% of their plays from scrimmage this year while staying on the ground 50.7% of the time.
 This offensive attack ranks 14th in the NFL in points scored.

-- Tannehill has attempted 79 of his 531 passes in the red zone, accounting for 49.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tannehill's matchup with the Bengals.